szkiba/xk6-top/README.md

 Due to the limitations of the terminal, one chart can be seen on these tabs at a time.
 A second-level navigation enables the choice of a chart within a tab.
 You can switch to the next/previous chart with the key combinations `Shift+Right` and `Shift+Left`.

-The diagram displaying the *trend* type metric contains the percentile values in addition to the average value.
+The chart displaying the *trend* type metric contains the percentile values in addition to the average value.
 Percetile series can be hidden individually by repeatedly using the `-` key or the `Shift+Up` key combination.
 They can be displayed at any type later with repeatedly using the `+` key or the `Shift+Down` key combination.
 <!-- #endregion help -->

 ## Command Line